ayeshashrestha/class_activity/README.md

 **Why did you choose Fintech as a career path?**

-I believe that it is a blooming industry which as alot of potential to grow in Australia and other parts of the world that is going to cause a digital disruption and financial revolution with smart contracts, blockchain and cryptocurrencies.
+I believe that it is a blooming industry which has alot of potential to grow in Australia and other parts of the world that is going to cause a digital disruption and financial revolution with smart contracts, blockchain and cryptocurrencies.
 Besides finding it interesting, I wanted to ahead of the crowd in entering the industry.

 ---